aws-samples/serverless-patterns/lambda-microvms-multi-tenant-ai-agents/README.md

 # Multi-tenant AI agents on AWS Lambda MicroVMs

-This pattern runs a self-hosted AI agent ([OpenClaw](https://github.com/openclaw/openclaw)) **one isolated Lambda MicroVM per tenant**, with per-tenant state persisted on Amazon EFS, model calls served by Amazon Bedrock through a VPC endpoint, and an orchestrator Lambda behind API Gateway that cold-starts, resumes, and reaps tenant VMs on demand.
+This pattern runs a self-hosted AI agent ([OpenClaw](https://github.com/openclaw/openclaw)) **one isolated Lambda MicroVM per tenant**, with per-tenant state persisted on Amazon EFS, model calls served by Amazon Bedrock through a VPC endpoint, and an orchestrator Lambda behind Amazon API Gateway that cold-starts, resumes, and reaps tenant VMs on demand.

 Most AI agents sit idle most of the time, yet an "always-on" deployment bills 24/7.
 Lambda MicroVMs flip that model: an idle tenant's VM auto-suspends (barely billed), a fully idle tenant is terminated with its state parked on EFS for ≈$0, and a returning tenant resumes from a Firecracker snapshot in seconds — memory intact.
 Each tenant gets a dedicated micro-VM, so isolation is a hard security boundary by design, and the workload obtains AWS credentials from the MicroVM's IMDSv2 execution role with no static keys.